Tattletales: Format No. 1

 In the first format, Convy asked the players onstage two questions, which usually started with "It happened at..." or "A story involving..." and then Convy completed the question.
 After each question was read, a player onstage buzzed-in to answer the question.
 That player then gave a one- or two-word clue that the spouse would recognize.
 Convy then repeated the question to the offstage players, appearing on the monitors in front of their spouses, followed by the clue.
 The offstage player who buzzed in first answered the question, and if the couple's answers matched, they won money for their rooting section.

 A correct answer was worth $100 with a one-word clue, and $50 with a two-word clue.
 Convy then asked another question, usually multiple choice, called a "Tattletale Quickie," to each couple in-turn.
 On their turn, each onstage player answered the question, and the spouse appeared and answered the same question.
 If the answers matched, the team won $100.
 The players changed places in the second round.

 Format No. 2

 In June 1974, the game dropped the first type of question, and questions in the "Tattletale Quickies" format were used for the entire show (though the "Quickies" name was dropped).
 The scoring format also changed.
 Each question had a pot of $150, split among all couples who matched ($50 if all three matched, $75 if two matched and $150 if only one couple matched).
 If no one matched, the amount of the pot was added to the next question.
 The husbands were first asked two questions, after which the players changed places prior to the second round.
 The wives were then asked two more questions, with the value of the final question doubled to $300.
-The syndicated version offered the same; plus, one member of the winning rooting sections, chosen at random, got six different parting gifts.
+In addition to the same scoring format, on syndicated episodes one member of the winning rooting sections chosen at random received six different parting gifts.

+During the 1982-84 run, sometimes the show would feature weeks with celebrities and their adult children; or co-stars of daytime dramas.